EPCCed/eidf-docs/docs/services/jhub/quickstart.md

 ## Data

 There is a project space mounted in `/project_data`.
-Here you can exchange data with other members of your project who are using the Notebook Service or a DSC VM.
-Please contact the helpdesk if you would like to mount this project space on one of your VMs.
+Only project accounts have permissions to view and write to their project folder in this space.
+Here you can also share data with DSC VMs in your project.
+Please contact the helpdesk if you would like to mount this project space to one of your VMs.
+Data placed in `/project_data/shared` is shared with other notebook users outside your project.

 ## Limits

 Note that there are limited amounts of memory and cores available per user.
 Users do not have sudo permissions in the containers so you cannot install any system packages.

 Currently there is no access to GPUs.
-You can submit jobs to the EIDF GPU Service but your Jupyter notebooks do not have interactive access to a GPU.
+You can submit jobs to the EIDF GPU Service but you cannot run your notebooks on a GPU.